You’re about to see the 15 best link building tools for 2021.

 - Technical SEO site audits

-Even though Ahrefs has A LOT of cool features, it’s easy for non-techies (like me) to use.
+Even though Ahrefs has A LOT of advanced features, it’s easy for non-technical people (like me) to use.

 Pricing: $99-$999 per month